-Is the universe friendly, wicked or ambivalent?
+Is the universe friendly, wicked or indifferent?

 I posed this question on LinkedIn a while ago and it provoked reactions, some shared in DMs or email, that ranged from “yes yes yes!!!” to “WTF?
 The universe doesn’t give a s@#t about anyone“.
 Responses showed that most people think the universe is indifferent to our plight.